wuspy/portal_calendar/README.md

 1. Print [front.stl](frame/front.stl) and [back.stl](frame/back.stl).
 Once those are done you can start putting things together, and get [cover.stl](frame/cover.stl) printing while you work.
 2. Remove the protective film on the front of the e-ink display if it has one (there should be a red or green tab in one corner you can pull).
 3. Insert the display into [front.stl](frame/front.stl), oriented so the ribbon cable goes into slot on the side.
-The easiest way to do this is to gently pre-bend the ribbon cable, then slid the display in from the opposite side.
+The easiest way to do this is to gently pre-bend the ribbon cable, then slide the display in from the opposite side.

     ![](images/display.jpg)